List of Lockheed F-104 Starfighter variants: F-104H

 Projected export version based on a F-104G with simplified equipment and optical gunsight.
 Not built.

 F-104J

 Specialized interceptor version of the F-104G for the Japanese ASDF, built under license by Mitsubishi for the air-superiority fighter role, armed with cannon and four Sidewinders; no strike capability.
 Some were converted to UF-104J radio-controlled target drones and destroyed.
-Total of 210 built, three built by Lockheed, 29 built by Mitsubushi from Lockheed built components and 178 built by Mitsubishi.
+Total of 210 built, three built by Lockheed, 29 built by Mitsubishi from Lockheed-built components and 178 built by Mitsubishi.

 F-104N

 Three F-104Gs were delivered to NASA in 1963 for use as high-speed chase aircraft.
 One, piloted by Joe Walker, collided with an XB-70 on 8 June 1966.

 F-104S (Lockheed Model CL-901)

 Produced mainly by Fiat and Aeritalia (one aircraft was lost before delivery), upgraded for the interception role having NASARR R-21G/H radar with moving target indicator and continuous wave illuminator for SARH missiles (initially AIM-7 Sparrow), two additional wing and two underbelly hardpoints (to give a total of nine), uprated J79-GE-19 engine with 52.8 kN (11,870 lbf) thrust (79.6 kN/17,900 lbf with afterburner), and two additional ventral fins for increased stability at high Mach numbers.
 Up to two Sparrow; and two, theoretically four or six, Sidewinder missiles were carried on all the hardpoints except the central (underbelly), or seven 340 kg (750 lb) bombs (normally, two-four 227–340 kg/500-750 lb).
 Range was up to 1,250 km (777 mi) with four tanks, ferry range 2,940 km (1,827 mi).
 Aircraft allocated to air defence missions had their 20 mm (.79 in) M-61 Vulcan cannon removed.
 The F-104S was cleared for a higher maximum takeoff weight, allowing it to carry up to 7,500 lb (3,400 kg) of stores; other Starfighters had a maximum external load of 4,000 lb (1,814 kg).
 With four under wing drop tanks range was up to 780 mi (1,250 km).
 Production of the F-104S totalled 286, with the Italian Air Force taking delivery of 246 and the Turkish Air Force receiving 40 aircraft.